-By default, Nessus is installed and managed using HTTPS and SSL uses port 8834.
-The default installation of Nessus uses a self-signed SSL certificate.
+By default, Tenable Nessus is installed and managed using HTTPS and SSL uses port 8834.
+The default installation of Tenable Nessus uses a self-signed SSL certificate.

-During the web-based portion of the Nessus installation, the following message regarding SSL appears:
+During the web-based portion of the Tenable Nessus installation, the following message regarding SSL appears:

 You are likely to get a security alert from your browser saying that the SSL certificate is invalid.
 You may either choose to accept the risk temporarily, or you can obtain a valid SSL certificate from a registrar.

 This information refers to a security-related message you encounter when accessing the Tenable Nessus user interface (https://[server IP]:8834).

 - An unsecure connection

 Because Tenable Nessus is providing a self-signed SSL certificate, this is normal behavior.

 Bypassing SSL Warnings